allouchear/n2p2ReductionData/README.md

 ## Clustering.py
  Search list of selected structures based on KMeans, DBSCAN or HDBSCAN clustering method.
  - Input  file : functions.h5 (default), required.
 You can used --infile=otherfile to change the name of input file
- - Outut  file : numStructs.csv (default).
+ - Output  file : numStructs.csv (default).
 You can used --outfile=otherfile to change the name of output file
+ - Second output file : clusters.csv (default).
+Set --outclustersfile=othername.csv to change it.
+This file contains strcutures number, Z and clusters number.
  - The default clustering approach is KMeans.
 You can change it using --method=DBSCAN or --method=HDBSCAN
  - The default minsample hperparameter is 2.
 You can change it by --minsample=OtherValue
  - The percentage of selected structures by cluster is set to 0.20%.
 To change it : --p=newValue.
 Please note that for DBSCAN and HDBSCAN, all outliers structures are selected.